edmodlabs/techsummer-site-master/src/docs/1.0.0/unit3/index.md

 section_order: 4
 ---
 <hr>
-Read the following page for some important points before you get started.
+Welcome to the Introduction to Vizor project!
+Read the following points before you get started.

 ## Project Goals
 Let's jump into the world of VR development!
 By the end of the project, you will: